Pain In The Front Of The Shoulder With Bench Press

 Scapular Stabilisers

-There are a bunch of muscles that attach to the scapular (shoulder blade) and are responsible for providing a stable base and foundation which allows the arm to move from.
-These muscles play an important role in maintaining scapula positioning and allowing the arm to move to and from the body, as well as overhead.
+There are a bunch of muscles that attach to the scapula (shoulder blade) and are responsible for providing a stable base and foundation, which allows the arm to move from.
+These muscles play an important role in maintaining scapula positioning and allowing the arm to move to and from the body, as well as overhead, ensuring shoulder stability.

 Trapezius (Upper/Middle/Lower fibres)